CraftingDani/notesAPI/readme.md

-# an FullStack Web App using NodeJS, express and ejs
+# a FullStack Web App using NodeJS, express and ejs
 by CraftingDani